reproducible-reporting/stepup-reprep/docs/advanced_topics/inventory_files.md

 - The `include-git` and `exclude-git` use `git ls-files` to generate a list of files.
   This command takes no arguments.
-- The `include-workflow` and `exclude-workflow` extract a file list from one or more StepUp `workflow.mpl.xz` files.
+- The `include-workflow` and `exclude-workflow` extract a file list from one or more StepUp `graph.db` files.
   The first argument is the state of the files to be selected.
   (`STATIC`, `BUILT` or `VOLATILE` are common.
 Other states exist but make less sense.)
-  All subsequent arguments are (named glob patterns matching) StepUp workflow files.
+  All subsequent arguments are (named glob patterns matching) StepUp `graph.db` files.

 ## Creating `inventory.txt` Files.